vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/omnia_startup.rst

 The ``omnia_startup.sh`` script performs the following tasks:

-	* The script prompts you to provide the path for the Omnia shared path, which can be a NFS share path or even a local filepath.
+	* The script prompts you to provide the path for the Omnia shared path, which can be a NFS share path or even a local file path.

 	* Sets up the Omnia root password: The script prompts you to provide a combination of alphanumeric characters, which will be used as password to facilitate direct access to the ``omnia_core`` container.
 	.. caution:: Do not use ``\,|,&,;,`,<>,*,?!,$,(),{},[]`` characters in your password.